 Next up is a sunset stop at La Raya.
 La Raya marks the border between the regions of Cusco and Puno and is the highest point on the train’s route at over 13k feet above sea level.
 This chilly and remote location comes with dramatic views of the valley and the snowcapped Andes mountain range.
 Amid the stunning natural beauty, this stop also boasts a small woven goods artisan market, adorable picture-worthy alpacas, and a tiny old candle-lit chapel to explore.
 This stop, though quick, is not easily forgotten.

 #3.
 Lake Titicaca Sunrise

-After a restful night aboard the train, an early wakeup call is a must to catch the sunrise over the world’s highest navigable body of water and the birthplace of the Incas – Lake Titicaca.
+After a restful night aboard the train, an early wake-up call is a must to catch the sunrise over the world’s highest navigable body of water and the birthplace of the Incas – Lake Titicaca.
 Guests sit comfortably around a fire at the water’s edge, wrapped in warm blankets, to watch the most beautiful sunrise unfold over the lake.
-Extraordinary colors of pink, blue, orange and yellow break through the sky, creating a serene and tranquil experience.
-It’s a wonderful way to start the day before exploring Uros Floating village and Taquile Island.
+Extraordinary colors of pink, blue, orange, and yellow break through the sky, creating a serene and tranquil experience.
+It’s a wonderful way to start the day before exploring Uros Floating Village and Taquile Island.

-Why Travel by Train?
+Bonus: Why Travel by Train?